-Challenging Why You Aren't Working at IUPUI
+Challenges for Why You Aren't Working at IUPUI

 IUPUI employers consider all kinds of experiences as relevant, not just paid employment.
 Volunteering, student group participation, leadership positions, and many more experiences are related to positions at IUPUI.
 Check out the Services section for more information on putting these experiences into your resume.

 One of the benefits of working for IUPUI is the minimum wage of $10.15.
 If you make more than that now, consider that student hourly employees do not have FICA taken out of their taxes, which means you keep more of your paycheck.
 Also, continuing to challenge yourself in new positions and building skills are key to preparing for internships and full-time opportunities.
 Think about the skills you are missing, and search for on-campus opportunities that will help you build those!
-If you need help identifying skills you are missing, make an appointment or drop in to see us!
+If you need help identifying skills you are missing, make an appointment or drop in to see us.

-Don't make assumptions about the job before you read the description.
+Don't make assumptions about a job before you read the description.
 The description outlines all of the responsibilities you will have and what qualifications the employer is looking for.
-More than likely, you would be interested in the responsibilities and meet the skills needed, plus future employers look for skills that means these positions are most likely relevant to your major.
+More than likely, you would be interested in the responsibilities and meet the skills needed, plus future employers look for skills that mean these positions are most likely relevant to your major.
 Trust the experts.
 Making assumptions can mean missing out on excellent opportunities for growth!

 Take it from Jenna, our assistant director.
 She went back to serving instead of working on campus during her freshman and sophomore years at IUPUI.
 She finally realized how much time she wasted traveling to and from work, arguing about her availability with her supervisor every week so she could stay enrolled in classes, and missing out on many important skills she needed for internships.
-Engaging with campus and working helped Jenna continue her education and helped her find out what she wanted to do with her degree while she got paid.
+Engaging with campus and working helped Jenna continue her education and helped her to find out what she wanted to do with her degree while she got paid.